DevSecOpsSG/remove-secrets/README.md

 ## Lab IP and Ports

-All services is served from IP:
+All services are served from IP:

 http://13.228.110.97